JanaKhammash3/JanaKhammash3/README.md

 ## About Me

-🌟 **Full-stack development with Node.js, Express, and various database technologies.**
+🌟 **Backend developer with Node.js, Express, and various database technologies.**
 💡 **Strong analytical and problem-solving skills, always eager to tackle new challenges.**

 ## 🚀 Languages and Tools